eerimoq/monolinux-jiffy/README.rst

 Boot time
 =========

-WARNING: This section is under construction and contains a ton of errors.
+**WARNING**: This section is under construction and contains a ton of errors.

 The final system enters user space in **0.34 seconds**, which is